Skip to main content

 • 📑 Note: tags inherited from the section are not displayed here, but still apply behind the scenes.

-⚠️ Important: don't forget to always save your changes to your sections and questions, and the whole template once you're done editing.
+⚠️ Important: don't forget to always save changes to your sections and questions, and the whole template when you're done editing.

-🔍 Easy tracking: You can easily check which tags you have active in several places within the Templates section:
+You can easily check which tags are active in several places within the Templates section:

-• Sectional tags: in the Edit Section screen, they remain highlighted as when they were being created.
+• For sectional tags: in the Edit Section screen, they remain highlighted as when they were being created.

-• Question-specific tags: at the bottom of each question's card within the template builder.
+• For question-specific tags: at the bottom of each question's card within the template builder.

-• Tags across the entire template: in the template builder, by hovering to the tag symbol in the top left corner.
+• For tags across the entire template: in the template builder, by hovering to the tag symbol in the top left corner.

 Did this answer your question?